rishigurnani/polygnn_trainer/README.md

     }
   )
   ```
 - Train an ensemble of submodels using `pt.train.train_kfold_ensemble`.
-Use the optimized hyperparameters in the `model_constructor`.
 Again, `test_ensemble_trainer` contains a nice working example.
-If the ensemble is being trained for research, we can train the ensemble using just the train+val set.
+If the ensemble is being trained for research, we can train the ensemble using just the train+val set (so that we have the test set to assess model accuracy).
 If the ensemble is being trained for production, we can train the ensemble on the ***entire*** data set.
 The details of the model and its metadata will be stored in a root directory.
 The contents of that directory are as follows:
    ```
   root
   │